dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

       dtype='object')
 ```

-To extract the neural data for the trials that we want, we
-can use the trial index in `stim_table` (the value under the header
+To obtain the desired trials, we need to extract their trial
-`stimulus_presentation_id`).
-For that, let's filter `stim_table` to
+index from `stim_table`.
+For that, let's use
-only have the trials with the static gratings stimulus using
-`stimulus_name`.
+Pandas to filter the DataFrame by `stimulus_name`, and also
-We also exclude trials with a null stimulus (i.e., where no stimulus was presented).
+exclude trials with a null stimulus (i.e., where no stimulus was presented).

 ```python
 print(f"Number of trials before filtering: {len(stim_table)}")